Chronic Fatigue - Are your habits keeping you tired

 “If you don’t like how you keep feeling then stop doing what you keep doing”.

 The small things we do habitually each day keep us feeling the way we are feeling.
 If we keep snacking on biscuits and rusks (yes….I do), then we will keep having energy lows.
 If we keep relying on that coffee every morning to get us going (yes….I do), then we will keep being tired every morning until we have had our caffeine.
 If we keep drinking too much wine at night (and again…yes…I do), then we will keep suffering from sinus problems.
+If you’re wondering what foods really do keep you feeling sick and tired all the time then have a look at my list of foods that need to be thrown out of your pantry as soon as possible – you may find some of them surprising!

 I find when I work with my patients, they are often “keeping” themselves sick, or tired, or unable to sleep through their little habits and routines.
 In order for them to really start healing on a deep level, they need to take a look at what they keep doing to themselves, and, more importantly, why they keep doing it.
 Do I snack on biscuits every day because it takes me back to that warm, cosiness of my childhood?
 Do I drink coffee every morning because I don’t believe I have enough strength to cope with my day?
 Do I drink wine every night because I feel I can’t unwind?